Ireland has a high proportion of red haired people in comparison to the rest of the Western world. But why would that be?

 However, another popular theory is that the gene was actually brought to the Irish and British Isles by the Vikings in the 8th-11th centuries.

 Professor Donna Heddle is director of the University of the Highlands and Islands’ Centre for Nordic Studies.
-She believes that the Vikings who are often depicted in paintings and movies as having blond hair were actually red heads.
+In 2015, she said she believes that the Vikings who are often depicted in paintings and movies as having blond hair were actually red heads.

 She said: “The perception that the Norse were blond is nothing more than a prevalent myth.
 Genetically speaking, the chances of them having blond hair weren’t that likely.
 The chances are that they would have had red hair.
 Interestingly, if you look at where red hair occurs in the world you can almost map it to Viking trading routes.